King County approves free transit for youths

 Beginning Sept.
 1, people 18 and under will ride King County buses, water taxis and streetcars for free.

-On Thursday, the King County Council approved 9-0 a plan introduced earlier this year by Executive Dow Constantine.
+On Thursday, the Metropolitan King County Council approved 9-0 a plan introduced earlier this year by Executive Dow Constantine.
 The yea vote kicks off a scramble to get as many ORCA cards into the hands of young people as possible.

 “As we all know, it goes beyond the instant relief of having to not pay the fare and the increased convenience, but it helps build lifetime transit users,” said Councilmember Rod Dembowksi.